ashleynolan/dg-blog/src/templates/pages/blog/20190812-2019-tooling-survey-results.md

 ## Q12 – CSS Feature Usage

-The final CSS related question focused on respondents knowledge of recent CSS features.
+The final CSS related question focused on respondents' knowledge of recent CSS features.

-With so much being written and talked about with respect to the latest CSS features, I thought it would be interesting to find out how many developers had started to put these features into practice and gained experience using them.
+With so much being written and talked about with respect to the latest CSS features, it's always interesting to find out how many developers have started to put these features into practice and gained experience using them.

-Therefore, I asked respondents to – **Please indicate your experience with the following CSS features**.
+The question asked was – **Please indicate your experience with the following CSS features**.

 Here are the results: